znob/python-simple-web-app-flask-lab-nyc-career-ds-102218/README.md

 ## Summary

 Great work!
-In this lab we installed the microframework flask and used it to create a simple web app!
-We created a new flask app and started our server.
+In this lab we installed the microframework Flask and used it to create a simple web app!
+We created a new Flask app and started our server.
 Then after seeing that our server didn't know how to handle a request to the index route, we defined a few routes and had them return some text when a client requests the route.
-This isn't terribly complex, but our apps will be able to do much more once we learn more about flask and the web.
+This isn't terribly complex, but our apps will be able to do much more once we learn more about Flask and the web.